 What Is A LAMP Stack?

 The best part about these technologies is that they are open source.
 So anyone can access them for free and build high-quality web applications.
-LAMP is a complete system, but APIs have several examples, such as weather API, yahoo finance API, and much more.
+LAMP is a complete system, but APIs have several examples, such as weather API, Yahoo finance API, and much more.

 Despite the fact that LAMP employs Linux as its operating system, you can use the other components with a different OS to suit your unique requirements.
-For instance, there is a WAMP stack that utilizes Microsoft Windows, a MAMP stack that uses the Mac OS, and even a WIMP stack that uses Windows and the Microsoft Internet Information Services webserver.
+For instance, there is a WAMP stack that uses Microsoft Windows, a MAMP stack that uses the Mac OS, and even a WIMP stack that uses Windows and the Microsoft Internet Information Services webserver.